-The Williams Mercedes FW40 was revealed online today ahead of pre-season testing in Barcelona.
-This is a precursor to the first pre-season test at the Circuit de Barcelona, where the car will be seen on track for the first time with Felipe Massa behind the wheel on Monday 27th February.
+The Williams Mercedes FW40 was revealed online today before pre-season testing in Barcelona.
+This is a precursor to the first pre-season test at the Circuit de Barcelona, where the car will be seen on track for the first time with Felipe Massa behind the wheel on Monday, 27th February.

 With the first race of the 2017 Formula One season just around the corner, it’s shaping up to be one of the most highly-anticipated seasons in recent memory.

 The new regulations could shake up the grid as everyone tries to find the best solution to the new regulations.
 This season, we will see the return of wider tyres, as well as revamped aerodynamics and a more physically demanding experience for the drivers.